 Setting (physical) boundaries

 Needless to say, working from home has been the focal point of 2020, and will continue in 2021.
 We will see home Working from home has been the focal point of 2020 and will continue in 2021.
 We will see home office interiors front and center.
 Multipurpose spaces for the family will also develop as families grow and kids learn from home.
 This time, desks and office chairs will be worth the investment and room dividers.
 I’m thinking of getting this Wooden Panel room divider from Overstock—it reminds me so much of the romantic French doors in Paris!

 Overstock – Rustic 69 x 60 Inch Wooden Whitewashed 3-Panel Screen

 Romantic and elegant, I love this wooden panel divider.
 It reminds me of the romantic French doors in Paris!

-2020 allowed us so much time to spend with our loved ones and this year we will see this translated into our interior style.
-Now that the minimalist trend is out, we will see more of our living and working spaces into rooms that spark joy and boost productivity.
+2020 allowed us so much time to spend with our loved ones, and this year we will see this translated into our interior style.
+Now that the minimalist trend is out, we will see more living and working spaces into rooms that spark joy and boost productivity.

 I’m looking forward to fewer but quality pieces in my home.
 Now that staying in is the new going out, I want my home to feel bright and energetic.
-This will help me to be more productive with my work from home routine, and allow for more creativity and joy!
+This will help me be more productive with my work-from-home routine and allow for more creativity and joy!

 For more interior design ideas for 2021, check out Spring Home Decor Refresh.